NguyenHiu/ArgoX-Implementation/README.md

 # ArgoX Protocol Implementation
 ## 1. Introduction
 `ArgoX Protocol` is a decentralized exchange based on Limit Order Book.
-With the combination of Lightning network (State channel) and Batching mechanism to help increasing the speed, throughput and reduce the gas usage of the exchange. *This is our final university project, and it has not been published yet.*
+With the combination of Lightning network (State channel) and Batching mechanism to help increasing the speed, throughput and reduce the gas usage of the exchange. *This project has not been published yet.*

 This repository is a Go implementation of the `ArgoX Protocol`.
 We have kept the system the same as the protocol but have made some simplifications to make it easier to implement.